bigkahuna443/SkinModHelper/docs/guide/README.md

 -----------------------------------
 Sprites.Xml has two types, one is "Normal type" and the other is "non-Normal type"

+Normal type:
-If You found a Sprites.xml, and the root path of it is "Celeste/Mods/[mod_name]/Graphics/".
+* If a Sprites.xml's root path is "Celeste/Mods/[mod_name]/Graphics/".
 Then that Sprites.xml is "Normal type".
-As "Normal type" means: that any ID in this Sprites.xml can be reskin/cover by skins compatible with SkinModHelper.
+* a Sprites.xml as "Normal type" means: That any ID in this Sprites.xml can be reskin/cover by skins compatible with SkinModHelper.
-(Vanilla's Sprites.xml also is "Normal type")
+   * (Vanilla's Sprites.xml also is "Normal type")

 If, the skin you make is a player skin.
 Then:
 1. you need to create a Sprites.xml of "Normal Type"